postsharp/Metalama.Documentation/conceptual/Metalama.Framework.md

 }
 ```

-This aspect adds the `OverrideMethod` *advice* to each method in a marked type.
+This aspect adds the `Override` *advice* to each method in a marked type.
 Here, "advice" is some kind of modification applied to a single element in your code.

-As you can see, the `Initialize` method can also be used for other purposes, like initializing values shared by the advices of the aspect.
+As you can see, the `Initialize` method can also be used for other purposes, like initializing values shared by the advice methods of the aspect.

 ## Template context